What is a Network? | Exploring Computer Networking Components

 Basic Network Protocol in Networking: TCP/IP

-Protocols are standards for sending and receiving data between devices.
+Protocols are standards for transferring data between devices.
 Furthermore, they determine the method of info among PCs.

 The PC’s ability to connect networks has led to the development of many protocols.
 Furthermore, the same PC can establish connections with many networks.